cncf/kubernetes-community-days/planning/about-organizing.md

 The first step towards a successful event is building a team.
 Look for potential team members in local user groups and Meetups, such as the [CNCF Community Groups](https://community.cncf.io/), or online in the public Kubernetes slack or other related online communities.

-Check the GitHub Kubernetes Community Days [issue board](https://github.com/cncf/kubernetes-community-days/projects/2) to see if others have expressed interest in organizing an event in your area.
-If there are no issues for your area, create an issue asking if others are interested in organizing an event with you.
 After your team is assembled, we encourage you to have regular meetings for planning purposes.
-If you would like to record your meetings or need a conference line, CNCF can provide a Zoom URL.
-Please contact a Core Organizer for access or to learn more.
+These can be bi-weekly and then weekly as you get closer to the event.

-We have been fortunate to naturally have all KCD teams include at least 1 non-male organizer.
+We have been fortunate to naturally have all KCD teams include at least woman or non-binary organizer.
 We highly encourage all our programs to be inclusive for speakers, and attendees, and this starts with your organizers/program committee.

-We recommend assigning the following responsibilities to one or two members of your organizing team:
+We recommend assigning the following responsibilities to one or two members of your organizing team.
+Or have reams A, B, and C with leads of each team.
+NOTE: There is no 1 leader for each KCD.

 * [Finance and budgeting](/planning/budget-finances.md)
 * [Marketing and promotion](/planning/marketing-promotion.md)